Welcome to the City of

 BUSINESS PROPERTY OWNERS, MANAGERS, OR OPERATORS: Must notify employees of businesses located on the property.

-This notice is being sent to you by City of Dos Palos.
+This notice is being sent to you by the City of Dos Palos water system.